 Understand the process, questions, and more.

-Your form I-485’s processing time begins on the day the USCIS receives your application.
+Your Form I-485’s processing time begins on the day the USCIS receives your application.
 All applications are reviewed in order.
-The I-485 processing time depends many factors such as which facility the application was sent to and the reason for your status adjustment.
+The I-485 processing time depends on many factors such as which facility the application was sent to and the reason for your status adjustment.

-The USCIS provides estimates of the I-485 timeline, but does not guarantee how long it will take to process the application.
-The current estimated time for a decision on an I-485 application is 10.5 to 23 months at the Atlanta, GA office.
+The USCIS provides estimates of the Form I-485 timeline but does not guarantee how long it will take to process the application.
+The current estimated time for a decision on a Form I-485 application is 10.5 to 23 months at the Atlanta, GA office.
 For family-based green card applications, the wait time varies from 11 months to 29 months.
 For employment-based residency adjustments, the processing time ranges from 9 months to almost 15 months.

-You can check the status of your I-485 application here on the USCIS website or by calling the USCIS Contact Center at 800-375-5283.
+You can check the status of your I-485 application here on the USCIS website or by calling the United States Citizenship and Immigration Services Contact Center at 800-375-5283.
 If you are hard of hearing or have difficulty speaking, dial: TTY 800-767-1833.
 When you contact the USCIS, be prepared to provide information such as your receipt number, A-Number, name, and date of birth.